savonet/book/audio.md

 synthesis software to turn the text into audio, and we will hear "Another minute has passed" every minute, over the playlist (the `add` operator plays simultaneously all the sources in its input list).

+A listener sometimes changes their mind, and a request is sometimes a mistake.
+The `queue` method of `request.queue` returns the requests which are still waiting, and the `remove`\indexop{remove} method takes one of those requests back out.
+The `remove_request_id` method does the same from the request identifier which the telnet server reported when the request was pushed.
+On the telnet server itself, the command is `q.remove` followed by that identifier.

 #### Implementation of queues